 • Andreas Köstenberger, Leonard Kellum, Charles Quarles: “Another Roman historian who referred to Jesus was Suetonius (c.
 120), who reported that "Claudius expelled the Jews from Rome who, instigated by Chrestus, never ceased to cause unrest."
 (Seutonius, Life of Empreror Claudius, 25.4) This expulsion is probably the expulsion of the year 49 mentioned in Acts 18:2.
 Seutonius seems to have confused the name “Chrestus” (a name common among Roman slaves) with “Christus,” a messianic title with which he was unfamiliar.
 Suetonius also assumed that Jesus was alive and in Rome at the time of the expulsion.
 He probably made this assumption because it was unusual for people to have the kind of devotion for a dead or distant figure that Christians in mid-first-century Rome expressed to Christ.
 The unrest to which Suetonius referred was likely tension between Jews and Jewish Christians over the claims of the Christian Gospel.”
 [The Cradle, the Cross, and the Crown: An Introduction to the New Testament (B&H Publishing Group, 2009), 110.])

 Writing around AD 150, the early Christian apologist Justin Martyr speaks of Jesus as an historic figure in his letter to the Emperor Trajan (Letters 10.96-97).

 Writing around AD 165-175, Lucian of Samosata testifies to Jesus as an historical figure.

-Writing around AD 175-185, Irenaeus of Lyons testifes of Jesus being an actual hstorical figure.
+Writing around AD 175-185, Irenaeus of Lyons testifies of Jesus being an actual historical figure.